BergenIt/uaml/uaml-consumer/README.md

-# uaml-consumer README
+# uamlConsumer README

-This is the README for your extension "uaml-consumer".
+This is the README for your extension "uamlConsumer".
 After writing up a brief description, we recommend including the following sections.

 ## Features